 OVERVIEW: The Civilian Research and Development Foundation’s public health related grantmaking focuses on research that fosters international collaboration to prevent, diagnose, and treat diseases.

-Grant amounts vary widely, and range from about $5,000 to over $600,000.
-CRDF does not offer grants for projects that involve early childhood, primary, or secondary education.
-Additionally, the foundation does not support fundraising activities, or military and/or weapons-related research.
+Grant amounts range from about $5,000 to over $600,000.
+CRDF does not offer grants for projects involving early childhood, primary, or secondary education.
+Moreover, grants are not awarded for fundraising activities, or military and/or weapons-related research.
 The foundation provides additional funding opportunities, which grantseekers should check often as they change often.
 In addition, CRDF offers both research fellowship and program management opportunities.

 - Mike Dignam, President and CEO